alleyinteractive/wp-rest-api-guard/README.md

 ### Limit Anonymous Access to Specific Namespaces/Routes (Allowlist)

 Anonymous users can be granted access only to specific namespaces/routes.
 Requests outside of these paths will be denied.

-[screenshot from settings]

-Or via code:
+This can be configured in the plugin's settings or via code:

 ```php
 add_filter(